Huawei MateBook 16s looks set to take on the MacBook Pro

 Stepping up to the MacBook Pro

-Under the hood, you're going to find up to an Intel Core i9-12900H CPU with Iris Xe graphics, which from experience with the chipset, should absolutely deliver on rendering any creative work quickly — kept cool with with dual copper pipes and two 75mm fans, alongside a thermal conductive film that means you can boost the i9 processor performance up to 115W (or i7 up to 80W).
+Under the hood, you're going to find up to an Intel Core i9-12900H CPU with Iris Xe graphic and while it won't match up with a dedicated graphics card, from my experience with the chipset it should absolutely deliver on rendering any creative work quickly.
+All that power is kept cool with dual copper pipes and two 75mm fans, alongside a thermally conductive film that means you can boost the i9 processor performance up to 115W (or i7 up to 80W).

-For ports, you'll find a USB-C port, Thunderbolt 4, HDMI 2.0 and a 3.5mm audio jack on the left, and two USB-A 3.2 ports on the right, which provides decent connectivity with any accessories and the best docking stations out there.
+For ports, you'll find a USB-C port, Thunderbolt 4, HDMI 2.0 and a 3.5mm audio jack on the left, and two USB-A 3.2 ports on the right, which should be enough connectivity to cover any accessories and if not the best docking stations out there can expand things further via the Thunderbolt 4 or USB-C.

-Finally, you are getting a comprehensive Huawei software suite that actually enhances your experience: a task bar control panel that gives you quick access to key functionality.
-Read more about these in my Huawei MateBook D 16 review (opens in new tab).
+Finally, you are getting a comprehensive Huawei software suite that actually enhances your experience: a taskbar control panel that gives you quick access to key functionality.
+Read more about these in my Huawei MateBook D 16 hands-on (opens in new tab).

 Pricing and availability